 - Location.
 If your business offers a city, county, or state specific service, it makes little sense to call someone outside of your service range.
 However, if you offer products that can be shipped across the country, it’s worth reaching out to customers further away.

 - Service history.
 Focus on people who are most likely to utilize your service, either currently or in the past.
-For example, if you are offering insurance to elderly and retired people, it makes little sense to call 20-40 year-old customers.
+For example, if you are selling insurance to elderly and retired people, it makes little sense to call 20-40 year-old customers.

 - Income level.
 Your service may not be financial advantageous for a wide-range of potential customers.
 For example, a single mother of three working a minimum wage job may not have the disposable income necessary to hire a financial adviser.